pablo1793/mp1-author_website/README.md

 # Screenshots

-The following are a series of screenshots of the website's final design:
+The following are a series of screenshots of the website's final design.
+Although the background image appears messy in the screen captures, this is due to the extension used to take the screenshots.
+When using the website, the background image is set to fixed and no-repeat.

 ## Landing Page